cgg-L/GIN-DRIP/README.md

 Beyond the HRGs, their interacting partners in the same pathways also have potential to serve as drug targets.
 In addition, there are loci that remain uncovered as the current T2D GWAS loci explain only a small portion of the T2D heritability.
 Therefore,  GIN-DRIP quantifies GIS for all genes based on the identified HRGs and Gene Ontology (GO)-derived network to prioritize genes at a genome-wide scale for T2D to facilitate drug repurposing,

 Conceptually, genes that share more GO terms with HRGs are expected to receive higher genetic importance scores (GIS).
+We have included [code](/GIS/GIS.sh) for calculation GIS.

-The [code](https://) to calculate the GIS and an example [input file](https://) and [output file](https://) are included.
-The input file is a list of HRGs.
-The output file is a ranked gene list with GIS.
+The input file is a list of the first-rank gene (ranked by the posterior probability) representing each GWAS locus.
+The output file is a list of genes with GIS.

+The example [input](/GIS/example/input_hrg.txt) and [output files](/GIS/example/output_gis.txt) for GIS of T2D can be downloaded.

 ```
+bash GIS.sh ../example/iRIGS/output/T2D
 ```

 ### 2b.
 Defining the sign (up/down) effects of risk genes